Cooling and entangling ultracold atoms in optical lattices

-To create and preserve quantum coherence, a common strategy is to encode entanglement into multiple physical qubits that make up a single logical qubit \cite{Shor:1995}.
-In this framework, the minimum number of physical qubits, required for demonstrating a quantum computation advantage, is more than 100 \cite{Harrow:2017}.
-Here, we implement a state engineering over $10^4$ sites to turn the low-entropy samples into a unity-filling state.
-This is achieved by manipulating the double-wells in parallel after cleaning the particles in the high-entropy reservoirs.
-Fig. \ref{Fig:f4}a shows the sequences from the number state $|2,0\rangle$ to $|1,1\rangle$ in an isolated double-well unit.
-To avoid the level crossing to the excited band, we shift the centroid of atom pairs to match the antinodes of the long-lattice before transferring the atoms adiabatically onto its ground band.
+We implement a state engineering over $10^4$ sites to turn the low-entropy samples into a unity-filling state.
+This is achieved by parallel manipulating the DWs after cleaning the particles in the high-entropy reservoirs.
+Fig. \ref{Fig:f1}B shows the sequences from the number state $|2,0\rangle$ to $|1,1\rangle$ in an isolated DW unit.
+To avoid level crossing causing band excitation, we shift the centroid of atom pairs to match the antinodes of the long-lattice before transferring the atoms adiabatically onto its ground band.
 Next, we ramp up the short-lattice to split the atom pairs into a product state with one atom per site.
 The atoms favor to occupy different sites in the presence of the interaction blockade $U$.
-The achieved fidelity of 99.3(1)\% is calibrated by applying multiple operations to the samples, i.e. driving the atoms between $|2,0\rangle$ and $|1,1\rangle$ back and forth as in Fig. \ref{Fig:f4}b.
-Together with the entropy from the samples, the overall fidelity for preparing a unity filling over $10^4$ lattice sites is 99.2(1)\%.
-Based on these quantum registers, multi-particle entanglement can be generated via superexchange interactions \cite{Dai:2016}.
+The achieved fidelity of 99.3(1)\% is calibrated by applying multiple operations to the samples, i.e. driving the atoms between $|2,0\rangle$ and $|1,1\rangle$ back and forth as in Fig. \ref{Fig:f3}C. Together with the entropy from the samples, the overall fidelity for preparing a unity filling state over $10^4$ lattice sites is 99.2(1)\%.